As a Catholic college we have a deeper responsibility to provide for the development of the whole person.

 Our Wellbeing Team comprises also of specialised staff to support our students.
 Our Director of Pastoral Care, Mr Davey, co-ordinates this team which includes our Tutor Teachers, Head of House, Year Level Co-ordinators, Learning Support Team, our Counsellor, Ms Diane Pitman, our School Psychologist Mrs Alison Stevens, and our Educational Psychologist, Mrs Rowena Gibson.
 This team works together to bring about the best possible wellbeing outcomes for our students.

 We are fortunate to have time every week allocated to Personal Development.
 These sessions are generally held in Tutor Groups or Year levels and important topics are presented, discussed and worked through.
 Over the past couple of years, we have worked with our students on Resilience, Anti-Bullying, Character Strengths, Growth Mindset, Goal Setting, Respectful Relationships, Cybersafety, Sexting and Consent.
 We have also had guest presenters work with our students in the areas of Mental Health (Speak Up Stay ChatTY) and Drug Education.
 In late 2018, we were incredibly fortunate to host renowned author, commentator and advocate Melinda Tankard-Reist.
 Our students tell us often, over the course of their time at MacKillop, that our PD sessions and special presentations have been incredibly important and useful to them.

 Pastoral Care/Student Wellbeing also covers a range of formal policies and activities within our community in addition to Personal Development.
 These include:

 - Behaviour Management Policy.

-- Student Leadership Opportunities (including Student Leaders, House Captains, Peer Support Leaders and the vertical SRC).
+- Student Leadership Opportunities (including Student Leadership Team, House Leaders, Peer Support Leaders and the Student Representative Council).